 This example shows that the network must offer flexible means to adjust QoS and priority treatment and alter its behaviour based on service state.
 Such adaptive measures can be feasible only if the network can adjust its behaviour to accommodate the QoS and priority treatment requirements.

 Figure 5.74.1 – Example showing different QoS/Policy requirements based on service execution status

+Also, as 5G network is expected to operate in a heterogeneous environment with multiple access technologies, multiple types of devices, etc., it should support a QoS and policy framework that applies across multiple accesses.

+Further, for existing EPC, QoS control only covers RAN and core network, but for 5G network E2E QoS (e.g. RAN, backhaul, CN, backbone) is needed to achieve the 5G user experience (e.g. ultra low latency, ultra high bandwidth, etc).

 5.74.2 Potential Service Requirements

 The 3GPP system shall be able to provide high reliability, and latency required for an application to adapt and prioritize resources when necessary.